zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Clearly, a microsurface does not have to be smooth (e.i. continuously differentiable); however, this ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.

 Erasing any part of the box leads to a signed projected area mismatch for certain angles.
 Therefore, the constraint may seem to imply that the microsurface must be continuous, but, unfortunately, that is not the case.
-The issue lies in the *translation invariance*; in our case, it means that the signed projected area of an object is independent of its location.
+The issue lies in the *translation invariance*; in our case, it means that the orthogonally projected area of an object is independent of its location.
 This property may seem innocuous at first, but, coupled with the linearity, it spells disaster: we may freely translate different microfacets in different directions without affecting the value of the integral.

-Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad[^52]), we may additionally specify its *visible projected area*
+Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad[^52]), we may additionally specify its *visible (orthogonally) projected area*

 [^52]: In technical terms, the surface may have an extremely short auto-correlation distance.